Find an Orthodontist near you

 What do I do if I lose my retainer?

-The day your child gets their braces removed can be an amazing feeling.
-You and your orthodontist would have been working extremely hard to keep your child’s treatment on track, and now they can show their straight and healthy smile with confidence.
-But your child’s orthodontic journey does not end on the day their braces are removed.
-There are still precautions you need to take to ensure their brand-new smile remains straight for years to come.
-This will usually involve wearing a retainer that encourages their teeth and jaws to stay fixed in their new position.
+The day you or your child gets their braces removed can be an amazing feeling.
+You and your orthodontist would have been working extremely hard to keep the treatment on track, and now you can appreciate that straight and healthy smile with confidence.
+But the orthodontic journey does not end on the day the braces are removed.
+There are still precautions you need to take to ensure the brand-new smile remains straight for years to come.
+This will usually involve wearing a retainer that encourages the teeth and jaws to stay in their new alignment.

 Types of retainers

-Removable retainers on the other hand are designed to be removable for ease of cleaning.
-They come in two main forms; plates or clear retainers.
+Removable retainers, on the other hand, are designed to be removable for ease of cleaning.
+They come in two main forms: plates or clear retainers.
 A plate retainer consists of an acrylic base with a wire across the front.
-A clear retainer is made from a clear thermoplastic material.
+A clear retainer is made from a clear plastic material.

 All removable retainers are custom made from a mould or scan of your teeth once the braces are removed.
 Removable retainers need to be taken out when you are eating, cleaning your teeth, and playing sport.
 Your orthodontist will recommend the minimum number of hours it needs to be worn in a day for the removable retainers to be effective.

 Removable retainers, if worn as instructed, are very effective at preventing the movement of the teeth.
-However, a common concern parents have is that their child may lose or break their retainers which will have a long-term effect on their smile.
+However, a common concern people have is that they may lose or break their retainers which will have a long-term effect on their smile.

 What to do if your child loses or breaks their removable retainer?